 • In a medium bowl, whisk together milk, ricotta, eggs*, melted butter, 1 tsp lemon zest, juice from 1 lemon wedge, and reserved crème fraîche. • In a second large bowl, combine tempura mix, ¼ cup sugar, and ½ tsp salt.
 Whisk in milk mixture until just combined.

 • Heat a drizzle of oil in a large, preferably nonstick, pan over medium heat.
 (TIP: Use butter instead of oil if desired.)
-Add a few ¼ cup scoops of batter to pan.
+Add a few ¼-cup scoops of batter to pan.
 Once bubbles form on tops of pancakes (about 1-2 minutes), flip and cook until golden, 30-60 seconds more.
 (TIP: Lower heat if pancakes begin to brown too quickly.)
-Transfer to plate.
+Transfer to a plate.
 (If you want to keep your pancakes nice and warm, transfer to a baking sheet as you make them; place in preheated oven until ready to serve.) • Repeat process with remaining batter, adding more oil between batches if necessary.
-TIP: For quicker cooking, use 2 nonstick pans or a griddle if you have one.
+TIP: For quicker cooking, use 2 nonstick pans, or a griddle if you have one.

 • Warm syrup over medium-low heat, stirring occasionally, 2-3 minutes. • Divide pancakes between plates; top with syrup, walnuts, and a dollop of lemony crème fraîche.
-(Alternatively, set up a toppings bar: Serve the syrup, walnuts, and lemony crème fraîche in individual bowls and let everyone assemble as they please.
+(Alternatively, set up a toppings bar: Serve the syrup, walnuts, and crème fraîche in individual bowls and let everyone assemble as they please.
 For pickier eaters, serve pancakes with butter or simply sprinkle with powdered sugar.)
 Serve spinach salad on the side.